 The Primary Care Physician Assistant Program at USC is a full-time Program.
 It is strongly recommended that students not accept or continue outside employment while enrolled in the Program.
 Students are not permitted to work for the Program.

 Program schedules will not be adapted to the employment schedule of the student.
-If a student is not attending course activities and/or is not completing academic requirements because of employment, the student will not be eligible for tutorial services, she/he will be subject to referral to the Student Progress Committee (SPC), and may be dismissed from the Program.
+If a student is not attending course activities and/or is not completing academic requirements because of employment, the student will not be eligible for tutorial services, she/he/they will be subject to referral to the Student Progress Committee (SPC), and may be dismissed from the Program.

 Student Deferment Policy